Oman Foodservice Market Size and Share

 Oman Foodservice Market Analysis by Mordor Intelligence

-The Oman foodservice market size reached USD 1.63 billion in 2025 and is projected to advance to USD 2.33 billion by 2030, reflecting a 7.42% CAGR.
+The Oman foodservice market is expected to grow from USD 1.63 billion in 2025 to USD 1.89 billion in 2026 and is forecast to reach USD 2.98 billion by 2031 at 7.65% CAGR over 2026-2031.
 Steady economic diversification under Vision 2040, rapid tourism infrastructure development, and supportive fiscal incentives together underpin this upward trajectory.
 Growing disposable incomes, expanding urban middle-class households, and a vibrant youth demographic sustain transaction volumes across dine-in, takeaway, and delivery channels.
 Mandatory e-payment compliance has accelerated digital ordering, allowing operators to unlock new customer touchpoints and optimize working-capital cycles.
 Simultaneously, robust food security programs strengthen local supply chains, tempering price volatility and enabling health-driven menu reformulation.
 While rising labor, energy, and rental costs pose structural headwinds, operators equipped with technology, local sourcing strategies, and compliance agility remain well-positioned to capture incremental demand across the Oman foodservice market.

 Key Report Takeaways